silnrsi/wstr/src/content/docs/topics/encoding/unicode-bidi-algorithm.md

 ### OpenType and mirroring

 Most applications use OpenType to perform smart rendering.
-Fortunately in recent years [OpenType has standardized its approach to mirroring](http://www.microsoft.com/typography/otspec/TTOCHAP1.htm#ltrrtl).
-It performs mirroring for pairs of characters in a canonical list (the [OpenType Mirroring Pairs List](http://dev.bowdenweb.com/css/fonts/opentype-specification/ompl.txt)), based on its knowledge of the pairs.
-For other characters that need mirroring but are not in this list, it marks them with the ['rtlm'](http://www.microsoft.com/typography/otspec/features_pt.htm#rtlm) feature which will cause the font - if it is implemented correctly - to substitute the mirrored form.
+Fortunately in recent years [OpenType has standardized its approach to mirroring][opentype-standardized-mirroring].
+It performs mirroring for pairs of characters in a canonical list (the [OpenType Mirroring Pairs List][opentype-mirroring-pairs], based on its knowledge of the pairs.
+For other characters that need mirroring but are not in this list, it marks them with the ['rtlm'][ms-rtlm] feature which will cause the font - if it is implemented correctly - to substitute the mirrored form.

 ### Graphite and mirroring

- [Graphite](http://graphite.sil.org/) is an alternate smart-font rendering technology specifically designed to meet the needs of lesser-known (and less standardized) languages.
-The current Graphite engine, Graphite2, will perform both the bidi algorithm and mirroring, according to the specifications of the font (the [GDL language](http://scripts.sil.org/cms/scripts/page.php?site_id=projects&item_id=graphite_devFont) provides mechanisms to override the default directionality and mirroring properties of characters).
-However, it is possible for applications (like possibly XeTeX) to send a flag to to the Graphite engine indicating that it has already performed mirroring so that Graphite will not do it again - which would cancel out the effect of the first mirroring!
+ [Graphite][graphite] is an alternate smart-font rendering technology specifically designed to meet the needs of lesser-known (and less standardized) languages.
+The current Graphite engine, Graphite2, will perform both the bidi algorithm and mirroring, according to the specifications of the font (the [GDL language][graphite-description-language] provides mechanisms to override the default directionality and mirroring properties of characters).
+However, it is possible for applications (like possibly [XeTeX][xetex]) to send a flag to to the Graphite engine indicating that it has already performed mirroring so that Graphite will not do it again - which would cancel out the effect of the first mirroring!

 The original Graphite engine does not perform any mirroring.